bradallenfisher/dmd-course-materials/projects/hypertext_narrative_project.md

 2. Teach something
 3. ...

+## Constraints
+- Pages must contain at least one hyperlink
+- Must use example of hyperlink to perform an action as part of the story, a space.

 ## Steps to completion
 1. Propose at least three story concepts
+2. Obtain feedback
-2. Choose one concept to develop
+3. Choose one concept to develop
-3. Choose a narrative structure
+4. Choose a narrative structure
-4. Identify content
+5. Identify content
-5. Perform research on content
+6. Perform research on content
-6. Map out the story
+7. Map out the story
-7. Program the story with Twine
+8. Program the story with Twine
-8. Put onto github.com
+9. Put onto github.com
-9. Publish git repo link on course website
+10. Publish git repo link on course website
-10. Write project statement based on **statement standards**
+11. Write project statement based on **statement standards**
-11. Obtain feedback
+12. Obtain feedback
-12. Revise
+13. Revise

 ## Deliverables